 - Photos or videos

-- Any temporary or preventative measures you've taken to protect your home
+- List temporary or preventative measures you've taken to protect your home

 Faster reporting, with documentation, typically leads to faster inspections, approvals, and repairs.

-Storm damage isn't always obvious, and it can be dangerous to inspect your roof after a major weather event.
+Storm damage isn't always obvious, and it can be dangerous to inspect your roof after a hurricane or large storm.
 A licensed roofing professional can safely identify:

 - Hidden structural damage